top of page

 creative art with siblings

 I’m excited to share that two of my self-published books are now available for loan at the National Library Singapore!
-You can borrow "Creative Art With Siblings" and "I Hear You", the latter of which I co-created with a friend by illustrating the book.
+You can borrow "Creative Art With Siblings" and "I Hear You", the latter of which I co-created with a friend (Valerie Oh) by illustrating the book.
 These books have been close to my heart, and I’m thrilled they are now more accessible to everyone.

 Discovering Self-Publishing